Healthy Boundaries: How To Define The Relationship

 Medically reviewed by Nikki Ciletti, M.Ed, LPC

-The early stages of romance can be blissful, but they may also be tricky in some ways.
-You know you like the other person, but you might be uncertain or anxious as to where your relationship is heading or how to talk to them about it.
+The early stages of dating can be blissful, but may also be tricky.
+The feelings you have for the other person are clear, but you might be uncertain or anxious as to where things are heading or how to talk to them about defining the relationship.
 How do you know when it might be time to define your relationship, and how can you approach that conversation when the moment arrives?

 Rather than trying to stick to a pre-planned timeline, it’s typically best to watch for the signs that it may be the right time for you and the person you’re dating to talk about defining the relationship.
 Below, we’ll discuss why doing so might be important, and we’ll also discuss some signs to look out for that can indicate it might be a good time to have this chat.